sprakash57/create-react-saga/README.md

 <p><img src="https://cdn.jsdelivr.net/npm/create-react-saga@0.7.7/images/help.png" alt="help"/></p>

-> Detailed version of the documentation is under development.
-It will be available soon.
-Keep checking this space.
+> Detailed version of the documentation can be found over [here](https://sprakash57.github.io/create-react-saga)

 ## 🤔 How to use?
 ```